hananeouhammouch/MLPipelineinAzure/README.md

 ## AutoML <a name="AutoML"></a>

-You can find below a small description of the AutoML process and the choices made during this second step of the project :
+Below a description of the AutoML process and the choices made during this second step of the project :

   **A. Preparation of the data : <a name="subparagraph11"></a>**